Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 ### Running Diaspora

-This process needs to be improved, but for now open four Command Prompt windows.

-In the first Command Prompt window type:
+Create a batch file named server.bat in C:\Progra~1\Diaspora\script.
+Put this into the batch file.

     net start mysql

+    set DIASPORA_PATH=C:\Progra~1\Diaspora
+    set RAILS_ENV=development
+    set REDIS_PATH=C:\Progra~1\Redis
+    set QUEUE=*

-    cd C:\Progra~1\Redis
+    cd %REDIS_PATH%
-    redis-server redis.conf
+    start redis-server redis.conf

+    cd %DIASPORA_PATH%
+    start bundle exec ruby .\script\websocket_server.rb
+    start bundle exec rake resque:work
+    bundle exec thin -e %RAILS_ENV% -a 127.0.0.1 -p 3000 start.bat

+Start the server and needed processes by typing.

+    c:\Progra~1\Diaspora\script\server.bat

+This will spawn three additional Command Prompt windows.

+A Windows Firewall dialog will appear in the following situations:

-If a Windows Firewall dialogs appears close out the Windows Firewall window and edit C:\Progra~1\Redis\redis.conf.
+*  When Redis is started.
+If this happens close out the Windows Firewall window and edit C:\Progra~1\Redis\redis.conf.
 Uncomment the line that says `bind 127.0.0.1` and start Redis again.

-After Redis is started in the first window, type the following in the second Command Prompt window:

-    set RAILS_ENV=development
-    cd C:\Progra~1\Diaspora
-    bundle exec ruby ./script/websocket_server.rb

-When the websocket loads a Windows Firewall dialog will appear.
+*  When the websocket loads a Windows Firewall dialog will appear.
 Click the Unblock button.
 The websocket will need to communicate with external servers/clients.

-In the third Command Prompt window, type:

-    set RAILS_ENV=development
-    set QUEUE=*
-    cd C:\Progra~1\Diaspora
-    bundle exec rake resque:work

-In the fourth and final Command Prompt window type:

-    set RAILS_ENV=development
-    cd C:\Progra~1\Diaspora
-    bundle exec thin start -e development -a 127.0.0.1 -p 3000

 ### Create an Account